 Table 2.1 Fat scores and what to feel 19 Table 2.2 Condition scores and what to feel.
 Source - lifetimewool 20 Table 2.3 Target weights for weaners.
-Source - Sheep nutrition in the Victorian environment 23 Table 2.4 Production consequences (wool traits, reproduction and mortality) on Merino ewes and their lambs of maintaining ewes below CS 3 from joining to lambing Source - lifetimeewe 26 Table 2.5 Example of a partial budget for estimating the cost benefits of feeding to meet different targets 27 Table 3.1 Energy and protein requirements of a range of classes of sheep 31 Table 3.2 Nutritive values and ranges of common feeds 34 Table 3.3 Cents per megajoule of energy calculated from \$/tonne and MJ/kg DM 37 Table 4.1 Suitable weights for starting to feed sheep to maintain at CS 2 or CS 3 43 Table 4.2 A program for bringing sheep on to grain 45 Table 4.3 Feed consumption in the first month of a drought 45 Table 4.4 Impacts of feeding drought rations daily or weekly on sheep performance (proportion gaining weight and wool production) and mortality rate Source - Franklin, 1952 46 Table 4.5 Total drought rations for sheep maintained at CS 2 48 Table 4.6 Total weekly energy requirements for sheep maintained at CS 2 with single lambs 49 Table 4.7 Total weekly energy requirements for sheep maintained at CS 3 with single lambs (or twin lambs) 49 Table 4.8 Example of a feed budget assuming the drought will break mid-April 50 Table 4.9 Example of a feed budget assuming the drought will break in June 51 Table 5.1 Stock water requirements litres/animal/day 54 Table 5.2 Salinity tolerance levels for stock water 56 Table 5.3 Water quality stock tolerance levels 56 Table 8.1 Feed quality values, feeding risks and management of less commonly used forage supplements 91 Table 8.2 Feed quality values, feeding risks and management (where available) of less commonly used feed supplements 92
+Source - Sheep nutrition in the Victorian environment 23 Table 2.4 Production consequences (wool traits, reproduction and mortality) on Merino ewes and their lambs of maintaining ewes below CS 3 from joining to lambing Source - lifetimeewe 26 Table 2.5 Example of a partial budget for estimating the cost benefits of feeding to meet different targets 27 Table 3.1 Energy and protein requirements of a range of classes of sheep 31 Table 3.2 Nutritive values and ranges of common feeds 34 Table 3.3 Cents per megajoule of energy calculated from \$/tonne and MJ/kg DM 37 Table 4.1 Suitable weights for starting to feed sheep to maintain at CS 2 or CS 3 43 Table 4.2 A program for bringing sheep on to grain 45 Table 4.3 Feed consumption in the first month of a drought 45 Table 4.4 Impacts of feeding drought rations daily or weekly on sheep performance (proportion gaining weight and wool production) and mortality rate Source - Franklin, 1952 46 Table 4.5 Total drought rations for sheep maintained at CS 2 48 Table 4.6 Total weekly energy requirements for sheep maintained at CS 2 with single lambs 49 Table 4.7 Total weekly energy requirements for sheep maintained at CS 3 with single lambs (or twin lambs) 49 Table 4.8 Example of a feed budget assuming the drought will break mid-April 50 Table 4.9 Example of a feed budget assuming the drought will break in June 51 Table 5.1 Stock water requirements litres/animal/day 54 Table 5.2 Volume of water in a small rectangular dam (megalitres).
+Batter slope 3:1 55 Table 5.3 Volume of water in a small gully dam (megalitres).
+Batter slope 3.1 55 Table 5.4 Salinity tolerance levels for stock water 57 Table 5.5 Water quality stock tolerance levels 57 Table 8.1 Feed quality values, feeding risks and management of less commonly used forage supplements 92 Table 8.2 Feed quality values, feeding risks and management (where available) of less commonly used feed supplements 93